Straight out of the pages of a storybook.

 Wifi?
 Yes (no cellphone signal)

-Sleeps 6 (+1)
+Sleeps 6 (+1 extra child)

-Cost R4 500 per night
+Cost R4 800 per night (minimum two-night stay)

 CHECK AVAILABILITY + BOOK DIRECT